Pages

 The air is cold and the wind is strong.

-And wind is winter.
+And air is winter.

 Air is spirit